briward/raptor/README.md

 ## Error handling

+> [!NOTE]
+> Further work to improve overall error handling will be coming soon.

 Just as response content types are automatically recognized, error responses are handled the same way.
 If you want errors to be returned in `text/plain`, you simply need to explicitly set the `Content-Type` as follows:

 ```ts